Publish a feature service

 You will improve the pop-up for the layer to display only the relevant information.
 You'll show the name, capacity, and percent full for each reservoir.

-- On the Settings toolbar and click Pop-ups.
+- On the Settings toolbar, click Pop-ups.

-- On the Pop-ups pane, expand Title, delete the existing text and click the Add Field button.
+- On the Pop-ups pane, expand Title, delete the existing text, and click the Add Field button.

 The Add field window appears.

-- From the drop-down, choose full_name.
+- For Fields list, choose full_name.

 The pop-up title will now show the contents of the attribute full_name.